Nuno Bettencourt: Other projects

 Bettencourt formed the recording entity Population 1 and released the self-titled and self-produced 2002 release, Population 1, on Universal/Japan and YBM/Korea.
 In 2004, Population 1 released Sessions from Room Four.
 Due to legal issues, the band was renamed to Near Death Experience in 2005.
 The band was then renamed DramaGods.
 DramaGods released its first album in December 2005 as an import; it was made available as a digital download in 2006.
 In 2006, DramaGods contributed their song "S'OK" to the album project Artists for Charity—Guitarists 4 the Kids, produced by Slang Productions to assist World Vision Canada in helping children in need.

-Bettencourt's playing has been featured at 2004 on the Universal/Japan CD and DVD release of Guitar Wars featuring solo and collective performances of Bettencourt with many others, including Steve Hackett (Genesis, GTR), Led Zeppelin bassist John Paul Jones and Mr. Big/Racer X guitarist Paul Gilbert.
+Bettencourt's playing has been featured in 2004 on the Universal/Japan CD and DVD release of Guitar Wars featuring solo and collective performances of Bettencourt with many others, including Steve Hackett (Genesis, GTR), Led Zeppelin bassist John Paul Jones and Mr. Big/Racer X guitarist Paul Gilbert.

 Bettencourt was the lead guitarist for Satellite Party, which is a band formed by Jane's Addiction frontman Perry Farrell.
 Bettencourt played with the band at the 2005 Lollapalooza festival.
 Bettencourt helped produce Ultra Payloaded, the debut album by Satellite Party released on May 29, 2007, on Columbia Records.
 In late July 2007, Bettencourt departed Satellite Party due to concerns about the direction of the band's live show.

 In 2008, Bettencourt was featured on the soundtrack for the motion picture Smart People.
 The soundtrack also features the Gary Cherone track, "Need I Say More", and Baby Animals selections.
 The following year, Bettencourt was featured in a song and video called "Best Night Ever" by Marshall Eriksen, a character on How I Met Your Mother.
-The video was a parody of Extreme's "More Than Words" video, in which the entire main cast of How I Met Your Mother made appearances.
+The video was a parody of Extreme's "More Than Words" video, in which the entire main cast of How I Met Your Mother appeared.